A Quick Start Before We about Different Types of Cranes Used in Construction

 - Warehouses and distribution centers

-Gantry Cranes for Massive Material Handling
+Gantry Cranes

-Where gantry cranes are common
+Where are gantry cranes common?

 - Ports